-We are glad to feel this year that the student-body is realizing to so large an extent the vital importance of such activities as our publications to Union.
+We are in a position to realize how extremely busy under-graduates, who are working hard for Union aside from their We are glad to feel this year that the student-body is realizing to so large an extent the vital importance of such activities as our publications to Union.
 Remember, that although you may not be hailed as a hero for writing something for your college paper, the student-body in its thoughtful moments will appreciate your work and that Union will be greatly helped by your efforts.
 LITERARY EDITOR.